Key takeaways

 What is outsource manufacturing?

-Outsource manufacturing is a practice wherein a company delegates its manufacturing tasks to an external entity.
-This external partner, often a specialized manufacturer, assumes responsibility for producing parts or entire products on behalf of the brand.
+Outsource manufacturing is a practice where a company delegates its manufacturing tasks to an external entity.
+This external partner, often a specialized manufacturer, takes responsibility for producing parts or entire products on behalf of the brand.
 This strategic move enables companies to tap into external expertise, advanced technologies, and cost-effective solutions.

 How to outsource manufacturing?